World-Class Athletics

 Alpine

-Alpine ski racing is about going fast.
-Skiers race against the clock the mountain, and each other as they navigate a series of gates down the hill.
-Alpine racing is where Michaela Shiffrin, Lindsey Vonn, Bode Miller, and Ted Ligety made their fame representing the United States at the Olympic Games and competing in the World Cup.
+Alpine ski racing is designed to reward the fastest athletes as they navigate a series of gates down the hill.
+Alpine racing is where Michaela Shiffrin, Lindsey Vonn, and Ted Ligety made their fame representing the United States at the Olympic Games and competing in the World Cup.
 Alpine racing takes grit, grace, and courage every time you stand at the start gate.

 Freeride skiing is performed on natural, ungroomed terrain without a set course.
 The event is about celebrating the natural terrain features on the mountainside in the most elemental format.
 Skiers choose impossible lines through cornices and cliff faces with big jumps and lots of excitement.
 Freeride athletes look for the bumpy, rowdy freeride terrain that challenges them to be the best athletes they can be.